joelnewcomer/visitoconee/wp-content/plugins/media-file-renamer/readme.txt

 5. Options for the automatic renaming (there are more options than just this).

 == Changelog ==

+= 4.4.3 =
+* Fix: Issue with updating the ALT field.

 = 4.4.0 =
 * Update: Compatibility with WP 5.0.